samueltomaselli/starbucks-project/README.md

 # starbucks-project
 A clone of starbucks site for studies.

-Credits to nicepage.io for the template.
+- Credits: nicepage.io (template).